 As I sit here and write about things to do in West Cork my mind goes back to that day when 8 of us headed out from the INEC in Killarney with guide extraordinaire Jessie McDonald to visit West Cork on our TBEX Pre-Bex Tour (Travel Blogging Exchange).
 I remember thinking at that time could “Ireland get any better?”
 We had just completed a road trip from Dublin to Celbridge, Limerick, Ballingarry, Dingle, Killorglin, Kenmare to Killarney and we were blown away by the scenery, landscapes and traditional Irish villages and of course the Irish hospitality (and the Guinness!).
-With so many things to do in Ireland our visit to West Cork was going to be another Irish highlight.
+With so many activities West Cork was going to be another Irish highlight.

 Well, West Cork Ireland, you exceeded our expectations!
 You see, Jessie our Guide is a West Cork lass, our coach driver Charlie from Kerry, and there seems to be a bit of rivalry between the 2 counties ‘which is more scenic’ and in turn a bit of fun rivalry rubbed off between the two of them during the day.
 Sorry, Charlie, we are siding with Jessie on this one!
 West Cork is definitely more scenic and we only saw a small part of it.
 Even the weather in Cork was perfect that day.

-As we drove through lush green fields full where sheep and cattle were grazing, over old stone bridges and around tight bends in the road where traditional Irish cottages clung to the sides Jessie regaled us with history and stories of life in Ireland.
+As we drove through lush green fields where sheep and cattle were grazing, over old stone bridges and around tight bends in the road where traditional Irish cottages clung to the sides Jessie regaled us with history and stories of life in Ireland.
 We could listen to Jessie all day, so passionate and so informative, the perfect guide for our day out.